At the beginning of 2022, Gartner predicted that “CMOs [will] face a perfect storm of budget cuts, operational disruption, and social unrest.”

 Google isn’t going anywhere, and Google still uses backlinks to rank the quality of content.
 So keep going after guest posts and links on high-ranked sites to boost your position in the search results.
 Continue to base content around SEO keyword reports ensuring you’re supplying relevant in-demand information.
 Is it slow work?
 Yep.
 Will you ever see an immediate boost?
 Unlikely.
 But if you keep going, you’ll get a boost to all your other inbound marketing activities.

 For digital advertising, you’ll still want Google Ads, but if you’re using YouTube (a smart bet) or trying out TikTok (results may vary in the B2B space), you’ll want to have short-form video ads.
 You only have a few seconds before your audience will click skip or swipe away.
 Have the viewer know your name and what you do within 6 seconds.
 That’s likely all the viewing time you’ll get, but every view builds awareness.
+Of course paid ads in any context can get costly if you aren’t analyzing how they perform and optimizing campaigns accordingly.
+Using a Google Ads reporting platform to achieve this is wise, and the same goes for other platforms.

 With organic social media and content marketing, you’ll want to focus on going viral and constantly working with other people in the space.
 To increase your chances of going viral, you’ll want your content to be well-researched, unique, and shareable.